-You may notice that your outdoor AC unit releases heat to the open air.
-So, is the hot air released by an AC unit harmful to the environment?
+You may notice that your outdoor AC unit releases heat into the open air.
+So, is the hot air emitted by an AC unit harmful to the environment?

 Your AC works by taking the heat from your indoor air and releasing it outdoors.
 Hence, it is just a matter of heat movement.
 The heat itself is harmless because it will disperse right away.
-Some of the heat will be absorbed again by the building, and the cycle will go on again.
+After that, however, the building will absorb some heat again, and the cycle will continue.

 There is no need to worry that the heat will harm the environment.
 Even if you put the outdoor unit in your backyard, it will not ruin any of your plants as long as you keep it a reasonable distance away.

 Although the heat is safe, we can’t conclude that the whole AC system is completely harmless to the environment.
 There are several concerns about the technology that may impact the sustainability of our planet.